AKASH-PRASAD7/My-Notes/client/README.md

 Start taking notes with My Notes!
 If you have any questions or need further assistance, don't hesitate to reach out.

----

-Replace `<repository-url>` in the Installation section with the actual URL of your repository.
-Also, make sure to provide detailed instructions on how to set up the backend API if it's not already mentioned in the README.

-Feel free to customize the README further based on your specific project and any additional features you might have implemented.
-The README should serve as a helpful guide for others to understand and use your My Notes app effectively.